 It is no secret that many who enjoy weekends of football during the fall and winter months add a few pounds of body weight.
-In fact, a recent study by Harris Interactive found that 25 percent of football fans have an average weight gain of 10 pounds during football season, AND 16 percent gained over 20 pounds during the same period.
+In fact, a study by Harris Interactive found that 25 percent of football fans have an average weight gain of 10 pounds during football season, and 16 percent gained more than 20 pounds during the same period.

 The Solution (It Depends -- It May Be Your Goal to Gain Weight)

 Are you trying to gain weight?
 If you are mixing these additional calories with a heavy weightlifting program and working on building strength and size, the football season is perfect for you to put on added muscle mass.
 There is nothing wrong with a heavy lift cycle during this time of year; it actually works quite well.
 If you want to be big, you have to eat big (and lift big too).

 I have been doing this type of training for 20 years and purposely adding 10 or more pounds of mass for strength gains.
 However, as I age, the weight comes on easier but it leaves in the spring running season much slower, making sprint running progression very painful.

 Quite simply, the amount of calories coming in during football season is way more than you are burning.
 You will gain weight when this happens.
 It depends on your goals.
 Are you trying to lose weight or to not gain weight?
 If you are trying to lose, you need to exercise more during the week and even the weekend and/or reduce your food intake during the football weekend.

 If you are not trying to gain weight and you notice you have increased size every year after the Super Bowl and you don't lose it during the "off-season," you may want to alter your eating and exercise habits during the season.

 Here Are Some Tips: